HomeArticles

 If you deploy to Cloudflare Pages and run end-to-end tests, smoke checks, or cache-purge steps afterwards, you have probably hit this problem: your workflow happily marches on to the next step before Cloudflare has even finished building the site.

 The deployment is asynchronous.
-GitHub has no native way of knowing when Cloudflare Pages is done, so subsequent steps that depend on the live URL can end up running against a stale — or entirely absent — deployment.
+Your workflow can move on before the Cloudflare Pages deployment check for that commit is complete, so subsequent steps that depend on the live URL can end up running against a stale — or entirely absent — deployment.

 Here is how I solved that with a small reusable GitHub Actions workflow.